Shredded Beef Tacos with Spicy Slaw and Avocado (Video)

 - This meat freezes well and keeps well in the fridge, so don’t be afraid to double the recipe.
 If you’re making more meat to eat later in the week, I’d make the slaw and cut up the avocados right before you eat the leftovers, as those won’t keep that well.
 The meat can also be used to make burritos or eaten over lettuce for taco salad.

-I used medium Pace Picante Sauce for this recipe but if you have kids I would use mild.
-The diced green chiles are Anaheim chiles, not jalapenos.
+I used medium Pace Picante Sauce (affiliate link) for this recipe but if you have kids I would use mild.
+The diced green chiles are Anaheim chiles, not Jalapenos.
 You can use all mayo if you don't have Greek yogurt.

 Recipe created by Kalyn.